 The terms engage or participate mean to take an active and direct part in the hunting of the mammal, as distinct from observing.
 Those who follow a hunt for the sake of observing the hunt are not technically hunting under the Act.
-A suspect may argue that although he was following the hunt he was not in pursuit of a mammal but merely observing the acts of those involved in the actual hunting.
-It may be argued, subject to the availability of the necessary evidence, that the followers are aiding and abetting the hunt by encouraging those who actively participated.
+A suspect may argue that they were a follower and observer of the hunt rather than being actively engaged in the pursuit.
+Prosecutors will need to ensure there is adequate evidence to show the suspect engaged or participated in the pursuit in order to counter this argument.

 The gathering before the hunt will not constitute hunting for the purposes of section 1.
 There can be no offence of attempting to hunt as the section 1 offence is summary only and only either way and indictable-only offences can be charged as attempts under the Criminal Attempts Act 1981.